Cosas1008/JavaRobot/README.md

 JavaRobot is the object created in **Java**.
 Tool store the information you need to move the robot.
 RefPosRMatrix will output an array 3x3 of rotational matrix.

+#### Update
+JavaRobot_1.1.jar run at jre1.8.0_121 release at 2017 Aug
+JavaRobot_1.3.jar run at jre1.8.0_151 release at 2018 Jan

+##### version release note:

+In the end of 2018 will release the ros package with open source Motoplus and ros.industrial support

 ```matlab